linuxluigi/flask-meetup-data-scraper/docs/getting_started.rst

 persiod over 30 days!
 It is forbidden by meetup.com!!::

     0	3	*	*	6	docker-compose -f production.yml run flask flask reset_index --reset_periode 4

+Description what does this command do, is under :ref:`reset_index_command`.